Kuiper belt object

 Largest known Kuiper Belt objects.
 Credit: NASA, ESA, and A. Feild (STScI).

-An ice-and-rock body that resides in the Kuiper Belt.
-Several hundred Kuiper Belt objects (KBOs) have been discovered since the first in 1992, ranging in size up to a thousand kilometers or more.
+A Kuiper belt object is an ice-and-rock body that resides in the Kuiper belt.
+Several hundred Kuiper belt objects (KBOs) have been discovered since the first in 1992, ranging in size up to a thousand km or more.

 KBOs are important because they represent original samples of accreted material from the nebula from which the solar system formed.
 They fall into two distinct groups: those having eccentric orbits synchronized at a 3:2 ratio with Neptune's orbit, informally called plutinos, and those, in the vast majority, having larger, more circular orbits.
 According to one estimate, there may be 70,000 KBOs greater than 100 km in diameter – hundreds of times the number (and mass) of similar sized objects in the main asteroid belt – and billions of smaller ones.

-The largest known KBO is Eris (formerly known as 2003 UB313), which is bigger than Pluto, followed by Pluto itself (normally considered to be planet but which appears to be a renegade KBO), and 90482 Orcus.
-For more details, see this list of the largest Kuiper Belt objects.
+The largest known KBO is Eris (formerly known as 2003 UB313), which is bigger than Pluto, followed by Pluto itself (normally considered to be planet but which appears to be a renegade KBO), and Orcus.